Quasi-isometry invariance of hyperbolicity in semimetric spaces, digraphs and semigroups: Introduction

+In the final section, Section~\ref{sec_semigroups}, we apply our results to semigroups.
 Gray and Kambites~\cite{GK-HyperbolicDigraphsMonoids} defined hyperbolicity for finitely generated semigroups by asking one of the Cayley digraphs be hyperbolic for a finite generating set.
 They ask whether for a finitely generated hyperbolic semigroup each of its Cayley digraphs with respect to finite generating sets is hyperbolic.
-We answer this positively for right cancellative semigroups.
+As corollary from our result on \qiy\ invariance of hyperbolicity, we answer this positively for right cancellative semigroups.

-As the geodesic boundary is preserved by \qis\ and thus by changing the finite generating set of finitely generated right cancellative semigroups, the geodesic boundary gives rise to a boundary of semigroups.
-The results on the number of geodesic boundary points implies for finitely generated cancellative hyperbolic semigroups that they have either $0$, $1$, $2$ or infinitely many geodesic boundary points.
-Moreover, if the semigroup has exactly one end, then is has either $1$ or infinitely many geodesic boundary points.

-We end by some discussions about finitely generated right cancellative hyperbolic semigroups with at most two geodesic boundary points.